 hermeneutic, and social dimensions of their contexts.

-is a system of rules that allow two or more
+that allow two or more

 entities of a communications system to transmit information via any kind